Hinduism in the United States: Hindu-Americans in politics

+Hindu Americans have participated in political and civic activism in the United States, including through organizations mobilizing around domestic and foreign-policy issues.

+Hindu Americans have been elected or appointed to public office at various levels of government.
+Their political views are diverse and span the political spectrum, including participation in both the Democratic and Republican parties.
+Prominent Hindu-American political figures have included Dalip Singh Saund, Bobby Jindal, Nikki Haley, and Ro Khanna, who have been associated with the Democratic and Republican parties and have held or sought office at the federal and state levels.
+Hindu religious traditions have also gained visibility at the White House, where presidents have hosted Diwali celebrations and participated in Hindu religious customs, including the lighting of a diya.
 In September 2000, a joint session of Congress was opened with a prayer in Sanskrit (with some Hindi and English added), by Venkatachalapathi Samudrala to honor the visit of Indian Prime Minister Atal Bihari Vajpayee.
 The gesture was an initiative by Ohio Congressman Sherrod Brown, who requested the U.S. Congress House Chaplain to invite the Hindu priest from the Shiva Vishnu Hindu Temple in Parma, Ohio.
 A Hindu prayer was read in the Senate on July 12, 2007, by Rajan Zed, a Hindu priest from Nevada, who served as the Senate guest Chaplain.
 His prayer was interrupted by a couple and their daughter who claimed to be Christian patriots, which prompted a criticism of candidates in the upcoming presidential election for not condemning the interruption.
 In October 2009, President Barack Obama lit a ceremonial Diwali lamp at the White House to symbolize victory of light over darkness.

 In April 2009, President Obama appointed Anju Bhargava, a management consultant and pioneer community builder, to serve as a member of his inaugural Advisory Council on Faith Based and Neighborhood Partnership.
 In collaboration with the White House, Hindu American Seva Communities was formed to bring the Hindu seva voices to the forefront in the public arena and to bridge the gap between U.S. government and Hindu people and places of worship.

 In the 2020 elections, Tulsi Gabbard became the first Hindu to run in the presidential race from Democratic Party, though later she endorsed Joe Biden.
 In 2021, the State of New Jersey joined with the World Hindu Council to declare October as Hindu Heritage Month.

-In recent years, the political participation of Indian-Americans has increased with Vivek Ramaswamy being Hindu of Indian background running for the position of president in the 2024 elections from Republican Party, though he later endorsed Donald Trump.
+Vivek Ramaswamy, a Hindu of Indian background ran for the position of president in the 2024 elections from Republican Party, though he later endorsed Donald Trump.

-In 2025, Tulsi Gabbard was sworn in as the director of national intelligence taking the role of President Donald Trump's top intelligence adviser, and became the first Hindu American to hold a Cabinet-level position.
+In 2025, Tulsi Gabbard was sworn in as the Director of National Intelligence taking the role of President Donald Trump's top intelligence adviser, and became the first Hindu American to hold a Cabinet-level position.